stellar-admin/website/input/docs/how-it-works.md

 ### Defining the resource structure

 StellarAdmin needs to understand the structure of your resources.
-Specifically, it needs to know the fields (i.e. properties) of a resource and how those fields map to the properties of your data model.
-It also needs to know the primary key of a resource and the display field of a resource which is used when a resource is referenced by other resources.
+Specifically, it needs to know the fields of a resource and how those fields map to the properties of your data model.
+StellarAdmin also needs to know the primary key of a resource and the display field of a resource which is used when a resource is referenced by other resources.

 As hinted in the previous sentence, StellarAdmin also allows you to define relationships between resources.
 In a blogging application, there will be a relationship between **blog post** and **author** ( a blog post is written by an author), as well as **blog post** and **category** (a blog post belongs to a category).